-Con: They're more useful on smooth surfaces and require a more skilled operator.
+Con: They're more useful on smooth surfaces, less so on rough terrain.
+And they require a more skilled operator.

 Call on a long-reach excavator when you need to dig something that's in a hard-to-reach place.
 As you probably guessed, they're noteworthy for their long booms, which can reach material more than 100 feet away.
 You'll often find long-reach excavators in dredging applications where the machine can't get to the material without sinking.

 Pro: Their long reach makes it easy to reach material in a difficult or awkward location.

 Con: Their long boom makes them difficult to move and maneuver—and they take up a lot of space when not in use.